Simple Local Attentions Remain Competitive for Long-Context Tasks: Related Work

-\paragraph{Other Long-Range Architectures.} Instead of modifying the attention calculation, other work propose to augment transformers with parametric long-term memories.
+\paragraph{Other Long-Range Architectures.} Instead of modifying the attention calculation, other work proposes to augment transformers with parametric long-term memories.
 Transformer-XL \citep{transformer_xl} maintains frozen activations of previous tokens in memory and uses them as additional inputs.
 To handle the shift of positional information of these activations, it also requires a relative position encoding mechanism which brings additional computation cost.
-The Compressive Transformer \citep{compressive_transformer} takes a similar scheme but propose to use compression modules to account for even further memories.
+The Compressive Transformer \citep{compressive_transformer} takes a similar scheme but proposes to use compression modules to account for even further memories.
 Both methods cannot be directly applied to long-context understanding tasks.
 Under the scheme of kernel-based methods, \citet{linear_attention,random_feature_attention,fwp} also attempt to linearize the softmax with kernel methods.
 The core ideas of these methods are similar to Performer and they only differ in the choice of kernel functions.
 Outside of the transformer families, a recent work~\citep{sru+} proposes to augment recurrent LMs with minimal attention blocks.
-It is much more efficient while achieving stronger LM perplexity compared to Transformer-XL.
-However, it is still unknown whether this model has the scaling ability as transformer architectures.
+It is more efficient while achieving stronger LM perplexity compared to Transformer-XL.
+However, it is still unknown whether this model scales as well as transformer architectures.